AhmedB255/CS989_Big_Data_Project/README.md

 <br />
 For the unsupervised approach, the [KMeans](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) algorithm was chosen.
 <br /> <br />
 No advanced techniques were implemented.
-This was just us focusing purely on analyzing the dataset and the scope we covered is suitable for a fundamentals course.
+This was just us focusing purely on analyzing the dataset and the scope we covered was suitable for a fundamentals course.

 ## Contributors
 <ul>